fridamedrano/Kalnia-Glaze/fontbakery/fontbakery-report.md

 	- Glyph name: A	Contours detected: 4	Expected: 2

-	- Glyph name: H	Contours detected: 3	Expected: 1
+	- Glyph name: C	Contours detected: 3	Expected: 1

-	- Glyph name: I	Contours detected: 2	Expected: 1
+	- Glyph name: D	Contours detected: 4	Expected: 2

-	- And 322 more.
+	- And 340 more.

 Use -F or --full-lists to disable shortening of long lists.
  [code: contour-count]